redhat-best-practices-for-k8s/certsuite/CATALOG.md

 Unique ID|manageability-containers-image-tag
 Description|Check that image tag exists on containers.
 Result Type|informative
-Suggested Remediation|Ensure that all the container images are tagged Best Practice Reference|https://to-be-done Section 4.6.12 Exception Process|There is no documented exception process for this.
+Suggested Remediation|Ensure that all the container images are tagged.
+Checks containers have image tags (e.g. latest, stable, dev).
+Best Practice Reference|https://to-be-done Section 4.6.12
+Exception Process|There is no documented exception process for this.
 Tags|extended,manageability